mulka/ploverwiki/Open-Steno-Project-Timeline.md

 > Backstory

 Mirabai creates a dictionary builder, named Bozzy, with help from her brother William.
 It's a program that reads from a word list and creates a dictionary using raw steno input.
-It required the use of CAT software set to send keys to the computer instead of a transcript.
+It requires the use of CAT software set to send keys to the computer instead of a transcript.

 ### 2008